EstelleKlevenz/docana-emi-25/README.md

 ## Discussion XX
 ### Long post vs. Summary
 ### Original vs. Customized Keyword Lists
+- concept robust with slightely different keywords
+- imbalance in values bc of keywords length diff?
 - intuition lists tend to have negative connotations ("wrong" ,"dishonest")
+- language not matching for
 - not intented to judge content
 - interesting: talesfromtechsupport very evidency
 - advice has an evidence mean but intuition mode